farkkilab/devNKI-scripts/6_ClassifiedML/code/Napari/README.md

-# RF-based pipeline for binary classification
+# Napari code for visualisation of cells' predictions

 Files: